mh-shihan/mh-shihan/README.md

 ### 🔭 I’m working - On a projectas a backend developer for my own business.

-### 🌱 I’m exploring - Typescript, Redux, Next.js and Mongooese.
+### 🌱 I’m exploring - Typescript, Redux, Next.js Mongooese, and PlayCanas.

 ### 👯 I’m looking - To collaborate on open source projects.